-Motorola wireless spin-off Cambium Networks, which split from itsowner last year with support from VC outfit Vector Capital, has announced its first dedicated reseller programme, with the emphasis on broadening and developing vertical markets.
-Having built up a successful business supplying fixed-wi
+Motorola wireless spin-off Cambium Networks, which split from its owner last year with support from VC outfit Vector Capital, has announced its first dedicated reseller programme, with the emphasis on broadening and developing vertical markets.

 Research from Harvey Nash finds more CIOs are confident of budget increases, but reveals a lack of women in the technology sector

-Apple partner Trams has signed up to become a UK member ofthe Enterprise Device Alliance, a US-based body that represents companies committed to deploying, integrating and managing Apple hardware in Microsoft Windows environments.
-The EDAspecialises in running events for IT buyers to discuss issues
+Apple partner Trams has signed up to become a UK member of the Enterprise Device Alliance, a US-based body that represents companies committed to deploying, integrating and managing Apple hardware in Microsoft Windows environments.

 VMware ‘s launch of vFabric Suite 5.1 for cloud automation, Equinix’s acquisition of a colo service provider and UK SMEs’ cloud adoption are this week’s highlights.